darcdev/Blog-Gatsby/README.md

 # Gatsby Blog

-Simple Blog to Practice gatsby basics.
+Simple Blog to Practice gatsby basics

 ## What is Gatsby?